alamikaele/configure-ad/README.md

 - Creating Client-1 in Microsoft Azure
 - Test Connectivity of Client to DC-1
 - Install Active Directory
-- Create Domain Admin User and Other Users in Domain
+- Create Domain User within the domain
+- Join Client-1 to domain
-- Setup RDP for Non-Admin users on Client 1
+- Setup Remote Desktop for non-administrative users on Client-1
+- Create a bunch of additional users and attempt to log into client-1 with one of the users

 <h2>Deployment and Configuration Steps</h2>